The Imitation Game: Plot

 Overhearing a clerk talking about messages received from the same German coder, Turing has an epiphany: he can program the machine to decode words he knows exist in certain messages.
 The theory is proven correct when the German coder consistently opens messages with a standard plaintext German script, which reveals enough of the daily Enigma code to permit decoding of that day's messages.
 The cryptographers celebrate this breakthrough.
 Discovering through decoded intercepts that a convoy is in danger of a German attack, Turing fears a sudden response will notify the Germans that Enigma is compromised and change it.
 The team concludes they cannot act on every decoded message, and they issue no warning about the attack on the convoy, even though Peter, whose brother is serving in the convoy, begs them.
 Turing creates a statistical model to select which intelligence to act on, to maximize effect on the enemy while minimizing the risk of German suspicion.

-Turning confronts Cairncross, who he has uncovered as a Soviet spy.
+Turing confronts Cairncross, who he has uncovered as a Soviet spy.
 Cairncross argues the Soviets are allies working for the same goals, and threatens to retaliate by disclosing Turing's sexuality.
 When MI6 agent Stewart Menzies appears to threaten Clarke, Turing shares his revelation about Cairncross.
 Menzies reveals in turn that he already knew, and is using Cairncross to leak misinformation to the Soviets for British benefit.
 Turing urges Clarke to leave Bletchley Park and admits his sexuality.
 She admits always being suspicious but insists they would have been happy together anyway.
 Fearing for her safety, Turing replies he never cared for her, and only used her for her cryptography skills.
 The heartbroken Clarke stays on, defying her parents and Turing.

 After the war, Menzies has the cryptographers destroy all traces of the project, as MI6 wants foreign governments to feel secure using their own code machines without fear of British interception.
 The team is instructed never to meet again or share what they have done.
+In 1951, Turing is questioned by police after an apparent home break-in, and he obliquely refers to his work at Bletchley Park during World War II.
 In 1952, Turing is convicted of gross indecency and undergoes chemical castration to be spared from prison so he can continue his work.
 Clarke visits him, witnesses his physical and mental deterioration, and tries to comfort him.

-The epilogue shows Turing died by suicide on June 7, 1954, after a year of government-mandated hormonal therapy.
+The epilogue shows Turing committed suicide on June 7, 1954, after a year of government-mandated hormonal therapy.
 In 2013, Queen Elizabeth II granted him a posthumous Royal Pardon.
 Historians estimate that breaking Enigma shortened the war by over 2 years, saving over 14 million lives.
 Turing's work is now recognized as an essential step toward the development of modern computers.